 - Entering the domain or IP address of your SIEM Server

-- Entering the port that your server is listening on.
+- Enter the port that your server is listening on.

 An example of the SPLUNK Log Output is attached at the end of this KB article.